minhoheo/minhoheo.github.io/getting_involved.md

 	<h3 style="text-align: left;">&#127942; <b>About Our Lab</b> </h3>
     <p class="margin-left">
-	Our goal is to foster independent researchers who are recognized worldwide upon graduation from our lab.
+	Our goal is to foster independent researchers who are recognized world-wide.
     </p>
 	<ul class="margin-left-list">
         <li>
-        Recent three Ph.D. alumni have obtained positions as a professor at National Taiwan University, a professor at Yonsei University, and as a postdoctoral researcher at UC Berkeley.
+        Recent three Ph.D. alumni have obtained positions as a professor at National Taiwan University, a professor at Yonsei University, and as a postdoctoral researcher at UC Berkeley & Stanford.
         </li>
         <li>
         Senior Ph.D. students have presented 5-10 papers at AI top-tier conferences (e.g., ICML, NeurIPS, ICLR) during their enrollment in our lab.